-1% Current 1%

-decrease Disc.
-Rate Increase

-(3%) (4%) (5%)

-Total Pension Liability 825,000 750,000 660,000
+1 1 Current Disc.
+Rate (4%) 1% Increase (5%) Total Pension Liability 825,000 750,000 660,000

 Changes in the Total Pension Liability

 For the current reporting period, a schedule of changes in the total pension liability should be presented.
 The schedule should separately include the information in the table below.